Renfrewshire Council

 If the person whose birth is to be re-registered has died, or was still-born child, application may be made:

-2. if the mother is dead, by a person who has been registered as the father/parent of the child in the birth entry concerned.
+• if the mother is dead, by a person who has been registered as the parent or father of the child in the birth entry concerned.

 When an application to re-register a birth or still-birth is being made to add marriage details on the grounds that the parents subsequently married one another, it can be dealt with by any registration office, provided that the father's details appear on the birth entry, either at the time of registration, or it has been subsequently noted in the Register of Corrections.

-When an application is being made to add the father's details and paternity/parentage has been shown in the Register of Corrections etc, the re-registration can be dealt with by any registration office.
+When an application is being made to add the father's details and paternity or parentage has been shown in the Register of Corrections etc, the re-registration can be dealt with by any registration office.

-Applications that are dealt with by General Register Office where father is not named.
+Applications are dealt with by General Register Office where father is not named.

-If the father's details did not appear on the birth entry at the time of the original registration or subsequently, and there is no decree of paternity/parentage granted by a court, then the re-registration application can only be dealt with by the Re-Registration Unit in the General Register Office for Scotland.
+If the father's details did not appear on the birth entry at the time of the original registration or subsequently, and there is no decree of paternity or parentage granted by a court, then the re-registration application can only be dealt with by the Re-Registration Unit in the General Register Office for Scotland.

 The parents should initially complete either set of declarations: